About the campaign

 Other costs directly related to the build-out, protection, and compliance of the building and its operation.

-Funds received in excess of the stated goal will be used for the racial justice center’s start-up and operations.
-Additionally, funds will be used to take the Justice Is Love Coalition work on the road to support families impacted by community violence and police brutality.
-This includes the purchase of an RV for travel and mobile service delivery.
+Funds received more than the stated goal will be used for the racial justice center’s start-up and operations, staff training, education, certification, legal counsel, accounting services, business advising, supplies and marketing materials, consultant fees, insurance, rental fees, storage, security and maintenance vehicle, initiating and maintaining security systems, and any additional fees needed for business operation and mobile services.
+Additionally, funds will be used to take the Justice Is Love Coalition work on the road to support and advocate for families impacted by community violence and police brutality.
+Including the purchase of an RV for work travel (licensing, insurance, supplies and maintenance) and preparing the RV and mobile service delivery.
+Additionally, the funds will be used to host local and national workshops and conferences related to the work of the Justice Is Love Coalition.

 The Justice Is Love Coalition is not a 501(c)(3).
 Your financial contribution is not a tax-deductible donation or an investment; it is a gift of love and reparations.